Each tour is approximately 1.5 – 2 hours in length.

-Development of the 210 freeway changed the residential landscape of Pasadena, but if one looks closely, remnants of our bungalow past are still present and are explored on this tour.
+Development of the 210 freeway changed the residential landscape of Pasadena.
+It is estimated that the 210 Freeway caused the demolition of over 3000 homes in Pasadena and devalued adjoining neighborhoods.
+However, if one looks closely, remarkable examples of the Bungalow past are still present and are explored on this tour.

-The “Fountains on Foot” walking tour leaves from the Pasadena Convention Center and will visit a fascinating array of water features in Pasadena’s renowned Civic Center Historic District, from historic to contemporary, revealing the history of the fountains, themselves, and the buildings they were designed to compliment.
+The "Fountains on Foot" walking tour leaves from the Pasadena Convention Center and visits the renowned Civic Center Historic District to view a fascinating array of water features designed by some of Pasadena's best architects.
+From historic to contemporary, we reveal the history of the fountains and the buildings they were designed to complement.

 The historic Orange Heights neighborhood, listed on the National Register in 1995, includes 85 contributing homes.
 The Tour will cover four streets within the District lined with trees from the original orchards planted here and will focus on the work of master builder D.M.
 Renton who crafted many of the homes.

 Mountain View Cemetery is nestled below the San Gabriel Mountains and is one of the last family-owned and operated cemeteries in the area.
 Guests will learn about the lives and deaths of some of Pasadena’s pioneer families, California statesmen, and other historically significant figures.
 Boxed picnic dinners are included.